zhuhan1236/dhn-caffe/README.md

+# DEPRECATED

+This repository is deprecated, please move to [hash-caffe](https://github.com/thuml/hash-caffe)

 # dhn-caffe

 This is the implementation of AAAI paper "Deep Hashing Network for Efficient Similarity Retrieval".
 We fork the repository from [Caffe](https://github.com/BVLC/caffe) and make our modifications.
 The main modifications are listed as follow: